R. Spencer Tong

 By understanding normal tissue homeostasis, we can better elucidate the distinct processes that lead to malignancy.
 My interests lie in characterizing these clonal dynamics (inc. evolution) at a single-cell level and how they relate to aging, especially in the paternal germline.

-I am currently reading for a PhD in the Clinical Genetics group at the MRC Weatherall Institute of Molecular Medicine, with the supervision of Profs.
+I am reading for a PhD at the MRC Weatherall Institute of Molecular Medicine with the supervision of Profs.
 Anne Goriely & Andrew Wilkie.

 I hold the Oxford-Sir David Weatherall Scholarship and am grateful to Green Templeton College & the MRC WIMM for this support.

 Clonal haematopoiesis and risk of acute myeloid leukemia.